SharePoint/sp-dev-docs/docs/schema/webfeatures-element-site.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-Specifies Web site Features to activate in sites that are created through the site definition.
+Specifies website Features to activate in sites that are created through the site definition.

 <span codelanguage="other"></span>